March 18, 2022

 - Transitional Year (dual programs at MountainView and Southern Hills hospitals)

-Sunrise Health Graduate Medical Education Consortium's program received a significant amount of applications for a limited number of positions, even while facing challenges of the COVID-19 pandemic.
-To list a few, the Anesthesiology residency program received over 1,100 applications for eight positions, Diagnostic Radiology received over 500 for five positions, and Physical Medicine and Rehabilitation, the only program in Nevada, received over 350 for five positions.
+Sunrise Health Graduate Medical Education Consortium’s program received a substantial amount of applications for a limited number of positions.
+To list a few, the Anesthesiology residency program received more than 1,000 applications for eight positions, Diagnostic Radiology received more than 400 for five positions, and Physical Medicine and Rehabilitation, the only program in Nevada, received more than 400 for seven positions.

-The 2021 Main Residency Match® was largest on record in the organization's history with a record-high 38,106 total positions offered, the most ever, and 35,194 first-year (PGY-1) positions offered, as reported by the National Resident Matching Program®, which matches fourth-year medical students with hospital and universities to find the right “match” for their residency goals.
-Outcomes were strong despite the pivot to a virtual recruitment season because of the COVID-19 pandemic.
+The 2022 Main Residency Match® was the largest on record in the organization’s history with a record-high 39,205 total positions offered, the most ever, and 36,277 first-year (PGY-1) positions offered, as reported by the National Resident Matching Program®, which matches fourth-year medical students with hospital and universities to find the right “match” for their residency goals.

 MountainView Hospital launched its Graduate Medical Education program in 2015 with the accreditation of its Internal Medicine Residency Program from the Accreditation Council for Graduate Medical Education (ACGME).
 Since that time, MountainView Hospital, Southern Hills Hospital and Sunrise Hospital & Medical Center received approval from the ACGME to join forces under the Sunrise Health Graduate Medical Education Consortium, and continued to receive accreditation for General Surgery, Family Medicine, OB-GYN, Transitional Year, Emergency Medicine, Anesthesiology, Physical Medicine and Rehabilitation, Psychiatry, Radiology Diagnostics, Neurology and four fellowship programs, Addiction Medicine, Critical Care Anesthesiology, Endocrinology, Diabetes and Metabolism, and Gastroenterology.